course-kit/guides/getting-started.md

 }
 ```

-In addition to the 200 status, the video player will be inserted in the page and the correct video will be loaded.
 The student can now control the video by interacting with the player.

+Being authenticated with the CourseKit API provides several other features in addition to secure videos.
+For example, you'll see a "Complete and continue" button below the video which allows a user to mark a lesson complete.

 ![getting-started-20](assets/getting-started-20.png)

-Being authenticated with the CourseKit API provides several other features in addition to secure videos.

-These features are available from the **User API** and will be the subject of the last part of this guide.
+This and many othr features are available through the **User API** and will be the subject of the last part of this guide.

 ## User API

 The `UserLoader` class of the CourseKit client library provides access to the User API.
-This API provides meta data that can be utilized to improve the UX of the site especially for logged-in students.
+This API provides meta data that can be utilized to improve the UX of the site especially for authenticated students.

 Some of the possible features include: